fun with words

 On the journey to the Mountain, I set a goal of writing my first public poem in years before the weekend was over.
 Despite having no clue what I’d write about or how I would move from no idea to presenting a poem publicly in 48 hours, I immersed myself in the effort.

 Once I settled on the theme, I struggled with finding a central image – then that serendipitous moment occurred.
 Gazing down at the sun-splashed path winding ahead of me on a midmorning hike, I noticed the earth sparkling with mica.
 I wondered aloud, ‘what if being gay made you glitter?’
 The answers led to the poem “Shine”.
-I read a draft at the workshop on Saturday night.
-The final version is available in PDF or as an audio recording (mp3) in the next post.
+I read a draft at the workshop on Saturday night, and a month later, read it at the Pride Festival in Richmond.
+It feels good to be writing again.

 All that is glorious around us